Parameter-wise co-clustering for high-dimensional data: Gaussian-Based Clustering for High Dimensional Data

-Therefore, these models will not perform well on very high dimensional datasets.
-These methods also cannot be performed on datasets where $N>d$ which is common in applications such as gene expression data, word processing data, single nucleotide polymorphism (SNP) data, etc.
+free parameters.
+It is clear that although the number of free parameters associated with these models is linear in $p$, it is still nevertheless dependent on the dimension.
+Consequently, these models are still not suitable for very high dimensional data.
+Moreover, these methods may not be viable when $n>p$, which is common in applications such as gene expression data, word processing data, single nucleotide polymorphism data, etc.